Bravado Brothers

 The Bravado Brothers were an American professional wrestling tag team consisting of real-life brothers Harlem Bravado (born Chance Barrow on April 22, 1989) and Lancelot Bravado (born Houston Barrow on September 16, 1985).
 The duo have worked for several independent promotions, including Ring of Honor, Chikara, and Full Impact Pro, and have also appeared in Japan for Pro Wrestling Noah.

 In 2017, Houston retired from wrestling while Chance continued to compete on the independent circuit, mainly for Evolve Wrestling.
-In February 2021, Chance signed with WWE, and currently performs on NXT under the ring name Andre Chase.
+In February 2021, Chance signed with WWE and performed on NXT regularly under the ring name Andre Chase, before being released April 24, 2026.

 Professional wrestling career

 Ring of Honor (2008–2012)

 The Bravado Brothers of Harlem Bravado (Chance Barrow, born 1989) and Lancelot Bravado (Houston Barrow, born 1985) trained at Ring of Honor (ROH)'s Wrestling Academy under the tutelage of Delirious in 2008.